Healthcare in Mexico: Diabetes

-Growing Mental Health Crisis
+Growing mental health crisis

 A poster for World Mental Health Day 2023 in Mexico.
 The green ribbon is the symbol of mental health awareness in the country.

-Mexico is currently facing a significant and growing mental health crisis, with an estimated one in four individuals affected by conditions such as depression, anxiety, post-traumatic stress disorder (PTSD), and Substance use disorder.
+Mexico faces a significant and growing mental health crisis, with an estimated one in four individuals affected by conditions such as depression, anxiety, post-traumatic stress disorder (PTSD), and Substance use disorder.
 In 2025, Depression affected approximately 12% of the adult population and is one of the leading causes of disability in Mexico.
 Despite this burden, only 2% of Mexico's national health budget is allocated to mental health, with the majority directed toward large, centralized psychiatric hospitals rather than community-based or preventive services.

 Mexico suffers from a critical shortage of mental health professionals, with only 0.2 psychiatrists and 3 psychologists per 100,000 people in 2020, among the lowest ratios in Latin America.
 This shortfall has led to long waiting periods, inadequate follow-up, and limited access to psychological therapy, particularly in rural and low-income areas.
 Medication shortages—especially of essential drugs such as lithium and clozapine—further undermine treatment outcomes, leading to preventable relapses and hospitalizations.

 Efforts to reform the mental health system date back to the 1990 Regional Conference for the Restructuring of Psychiatric Care in Latin America, which led to the adoption of the Caracas Declaration.
 This declaration emphasized the importance of integrating mental health services into primary healthcare and protecting the rights of individuals with non-physical disabilities.
 In alignment with these goals, the Mexican government established the National Council on Mental Health (Consejo Nacional de Salud Mental) in 2004 as part of the federal Health Ministry.
 Despite these structural reforms, the national health insurance program Seguro Popular, also introduced in 2004 to expand access to health services, failed to significantly improve mental health care coverage for low-income and underserved populations.

 Despite these ongoing challenges, some initiatives offer critical support.
 The Médecins Sans Frontières (MSF) (Doctors Without Borders) Comprehensive Care Centre in Mexico City provides free, multidisciplinary services to survivors of extreme violence, including migrants and internally displaced people.
 The center offers psychological therapy, medical care, legal aid, and shelter assistance, and is one of the few facilities offering long-term care for trauma-related disorders.
 Nationwide 24/7 mental health hotlines such as SAPTEL and Línea de la Vida (Life Line) also provide free emotional support and crisis intervention services.